 There are numerous walks from the village into the surrounding Peak District countryside and around the four picturesque reservoirs in the area: Agden, Damflask, Dale Dike and Strines.

-To see more of the area for yourself, why not follow our 5.3 mile Let’s Go Peak District walk around the village and Dale Dike Reservoir.
-Click HERE for more information, including a full description of the route and a free-to-download PDF and GPX track.
+To see more of the area for yourself, why not follow our 5.3 mile walk around the village and Dale Dike Reservoir.
+Click HERE for more information, including a full description of the route.

 Watch Our Video!

-To see beautiful Bradfield from the comfort of your armchair, see our video below:
+To see more of beautiful Bradfield from the comfort of your armchair and learn about its history, get comfortable and watch our short video…